 1) Acute Mastitis: This is an infection of the breast that is commonly seen in lactating women.
 Symptoms are pain in the breast with redness.
 The breast is warm to the touch.
 Treatment is by antibiotics and if no relief is seen, a simple procedure to drain the pus formed is done.

 2) Fibroadenosis: It is the most common breast disease.
 It is an estrogen-dependent condition where pain increases just before menstruation.
 Treatment is not usually required.

 3) Fibroadenoma: It is a benign tumor seen in females below 30 years.
 It presents with painless swelling in one area of the breast.
 Treatment is the removal of the tumor if large, multiple, or recurring.
 Otherwise, it can be left alone with regular follow-up.

 4) Duct Ectasia: It is associated with greenish discharge from the nipples which may be associated with pain.
 It is common in smokers.
 Treatment involves antibiotics and removal of the affected duct.

 6) Breast Cancer: The most common symptom is a breast lump.
-But 90 % of the breast lumps are not cancers.
-However it is important to evaluate a case of breast lump since earlier the detection, better the survival.
+But 90 % of breast lumps are not cancers.
+However, it is important to evaluate a case of breast lump since the earlier the detection, the better the survival.
 The second most common presentation is nipple discharge.

-Breast self-examination plays a major role in early detection and intervention process.
-Hence, should be done monthly by all women ideally.
-Triple assessment is done by the doctor who includes clinical assessment, radiological imaging and biopsy analysis.
-Treatment is a combined approach involving surgery, radiotherapy, hormone therapy and chemotherapy.
+Breast self-examination plays a major role in the early detection and treatment of the condition.
+Hence, should be done monthly by all women ideally triple assessment is done by the doctors and includes clinical assessment, radiological imaging, and biopsy analysis.
+Treatment is a combined approach involving surgery, radiotherapy, hormone therapy, and chemotherapy.